DavidBuchanan314/tweetable-polyglot-png/README.md

 The total output file size must be less than 3MB (maybe 5MB?), otherwise twitter will convert the PNG to a JPEG.

+If the embedded file is a `.zip`, then the offsets are automatically adjusted so that the overall file is still a valid zip.
+For any other file formats, you're on your own (many will work without any special handling, notably `.pdf`, `.mp3`).